The Cashman Family Beginnings: 1850

 On August 5, 2010, a 100th Anniversary celebration and parade was held in Provincetown, Massachusetts to commemorate the dedication of the Pilgrim Monument, a tower built to mark the first landing place of the Pilgrims.
-A weeklong celebration began on July 31st and ended in a rededication ceremony attended by Massachusetts Governor Deval Patrick and other state and national dignitaries, a closing party concert with entertainment by both local and well known national entertainers, a parade, and a grand finale fireworks display.
+A weeklong celebration began on July 31st and ended in a rededication ceremony attended by Massachusetts Governor Deval Patrick, Massachusetts Senator John Kerry, and other state and national dignitaries, a closing party concert with entertainment by both local and well known national entertainers, a parade, and a grand finale fireworks display.

 Jay M. Cashman was a guest speaker representing the builders to celebrate the work of his great-granduncle, 100 years prior.
 Click to learn more.

 In recent years, Jay M. Cashman has held two family reunions: one in 2012 and another in 2016, at the Jay Cashman, Inc. headquarters in Quincy, MA.
 The 2012 reunion held a discussion of exciting developments and discoveries, a presentation by Professor Ruth Harris of Boston College, and photos and discussion of Paul Labys’ trip to Ireland.
 The topic of Professor Harris’ lecture was “the life of an Irish tenant farmer in the mid-1800s.”
 During the 2016 reunion, a 14-foot wall-chart was hung on the back wall of the conference room, while Richard Reid of the Friends of Irish Research presented a lecture about the Irish as they landed at Deer Island and then onto Long Wharf, then where they migrated to in the area, and the economic and social biases they suffered as they settled in the new world.